cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 Program parameters must be declared in global scope and are therefore always global.
 The following values can be assigned to program parameters:

-* literals of any kind except formattable string literals,
+* literals of any kind except formattable string literals and mlog keywords,
-* constants and constant expressions,
+* other constants and constant expressions,
 * linked variables,
 * linked blocks,
 * built-in variables, except built-in variables known not to be constant.